-- What are the typical patient encounter types you see at your practice? - What are the potential categories that would better support users in their review of a patient chart in a more meaningful way? - Determine how generic and/or specific you want your categories to be?
-Broad report categories will help reduce changes to categories later when connecting to other sending facilities - Involve all users in your practice who review reports to ensure categories meet the needs of all areas and all users
+- What are the potential categories that would better support users in their review of a patient chart in a more meaningful way? - Determine how generic and/or specific you want your categories to be.
+For example: for an x-ray of the right hand, would you label this as "x-ray hand", or do you wish to be more specific and capture which hand?
+The level of specificity will impact the number of report types within your EMR and should be considered when determining categories. - Involve all users in your practice who review reports to ensure categories meet the needs of all areas and all users.
+This will allow you to standardize reports delivered by fax and those delivered directly into the EMR through HRM.